 The biggest factor in student success is a quality teacher who has confidence in his or her ability to produce a desired result—otherwise known as efficacy.
 At BPS101, all teachers meet Illinois state licensure requirements and demonstrate mastery of the content area in which they teach.
-In fact, 69% of our teaching staff have a master’s degree or higher and ___ percent of our teaching staff have more than 5 years of teaching experience.
 We believe the best way for our teachers to impact students and their learning is for the teaching staff to be assembled in their schools in collaborative teams within a Professional Learning Community (PLC) framework.
 The teams are empowered to collaboratively unpack standards, create and administer common assessments, reflect on assessment outcomes and teaching strategies, and develop systems of student support.
 The collaborative team structure is the primary strategy that BPS101 utilizes for continuous improvement of our teaching staff.
 BPS101 also supports teacher development through the use of instructional coaches and instructional technologists who provide job-embedded support and learning for individual teachers and teacher teams.
 Additionally, BPS101 has district-level collaborative teams comprised of multiple stakeholders who work together to make systemic decisions on curriculum, assessment, instruction, learning environment, professional learning, and resource allocation.
 Simply stated, staff collaboration is a lifestyle in BPS101.

 - Personalized Learning